-This big chest reflects what makes Tibetan furniture so loved by the world and so desirable in a home décor.
+This big chest reflects what makes Tibetan furniture so desirable in a home décor.
 Tibetans are Buddhists and their furniture reflects religious context.
 Since their country is situated on a high plateau where only conifers could grow, Tibetans of old were not particular about how a piece of furniture is constructed.
 They love nature and color, so value of furniture to them is more in the colorful decorations and symbolisms than in carpentry technique.

 This chest is composed of eight panels painted with auspicious symbols.
 Each of the four middle door panels has painting of a vase of peony with a ribbon tied around the vase.
 The peony signifies wealth and abundance and the ribbon is a prayer flag Tibetans fly everywhere, even today, in the hope their wishes will rise to their deities and get granted.
 Each frame member beside the door has painting of a pomegranate branch, signifying a wish for many sons.
 The frame member above each set of four decorated panels has the “continuous life” design, meaning a desire for long life.
 The rest of paintings of scroll and trailing flowering vine are all auspicious symbols, hope for wishes granted.
 All these designs are painted on vibrant backgrounds of yellow and orange.